digital marketers

 The Federal Court of Australia has made a groundbreaking ruling on the patentability of works created by Artificial Intelligence.
 Explore the implications of this decision and what it could mean for the future of patent law.

-Legal risks inherent in the In-App Purchase business model
+Legal risks in the in-app purchase model

 Software developers and publishers are offering users the chance to make In-App Purchases within their software, but there are legal risks involved.
 Learn how to protect yourself and your business by understanding the requirements of distribution platforms and Australian consumer law.

-Legal issues of gamification
+Understanding the legal issues of gamification

 Gamification is a popular way to engage customers, but there are many legal issues to consider.
 This article looks at those issues and offers advice on how to get started.